devonjones/imbackup/README.markdown

 Presently works with libpurple logs (Pidgin, Finch, possibly Adium, I don't know, I don't have a Mac).
 Uploads the logs one by one to your imap server specified by the file ~/.imbackup/config (look at config.example).  imbackup is intended to run from cron.

-So far this has only been tested on Ubuntu/Linux Mint, and against xithe dovecot IMAP server (www.dovecot.org/).
+So far this has only been tested on Ubuntu/Linux Mint, and against the dovecot IMAP server (www.dovecot.org/).

 **Requirements:**